 Technology and the internet have touched every aspect of our lives, and business operations are no exception.

-With the advent of digital marketing, businesses today are in a never-ending battle to achieve online visibility.
-There’s one rule — the higher you appear on local search results, the more the chances of increasing sales.
+With the advent of digital marketing and understanding how to rank on Google My Business, businesses today are in a never-ending battle to achieve online visibility.
+There’s one rule — the higher you appear on local search results, the more chances there are of increasing sales.

-Businesses would want to leave no stone unturned, especially Google, which controls almost 92% of the search engine market.
+Businesses would want to leave no stone unturned, especially Google, which controls almost 92% of the search engine market, making your online presence on their platforms critical.
 And this is where Google My Business comes to the rescue.
-But how do you get started and improve your chances of being seen?
+The first step begins with understanding how to make your business visible and improve your chances of being seen?

 As a business owner, you must ensure your Google My Business (GMB) listing is accurate and up-to-date.
-A recent study found that nearly 67% of consumers say that reviews influence them and that precise business information is essential when choosing a local business.
-In this blog post, we’ll give you some tips on how to improve your GMB listing.
+A recent study found that nearly 67% of consumers say that reviews influence prospective customers and that accurate profile information is essential when choosing a local business.
+In this blog post, we’ll give you some tips on how to improve your Google My Business ranking.

-We have put together this extensive guide to help our readers with all the nitty-gritty about GMB profiles to answer such questions.
-So, without further ado, let’s dive right in!
+Our extensive guide on best practices for a Google My Business page will help our readers with all the nitty-gritty about GMB profiles to answer such questions.
+So, let’s explore invaluable Google business profile tips without further ado!

 Want to receive updates?
 Sign up to our newsletter